-Many business owners wait to hire an accountant after an issue arises, such as falling behind on taxes, filing for an extension, or becoming swamped with bookkeeping or payroll tasks.
+However, many business owners wait to hire an accountant until after an issue arises, such as falling behind on taxes, filing for an extension, or becoming swamped with bookkeeping or payroll tasks.
 The key is to recognize early signs that indicate your business is ready for professional assistance.

-- You stay late – after-hours – to complete accounting tasks on a regular basis.
+You stay late – maybe even after hours – to complete accounting tasks on a regular basis.
 Your time is worth a lot, but you're not taking advantage of the time that outsourcing opens up.

-- Your business has experienced rapid growth and you feel overwhelmed.
+Your business has experienced rapid growth and you feel overwhelmed.
 Accounting only becomes more complex as a business grows.

 In any of these scenarios, an accountant can be an excellent partner, saving you time and money in the process.
 Plus, hiring an accountant is easier than you may think.